Dan Laner: Military career

 After the War of Independence, he transferred to the newly created IDF; among his first duties was the role head of delegation to ceasefire talks with Jordan.
 In 1950 he was promoted to colonel, and took command of the Golani Brigade.
 However, a year later he left permanent service with the IDF, and returned to his kibbutz, but remained in the reserves; while there, from 1950 to 1964, he commanded the 188th Armored Brigade.

 In 1965 he returned to permanent service, and as a brigadier general, was appointed deputy commander of the Northern Command.
 In this role, he played a major part in planning the seizure of the Golan Heights in the Six-Day War.
 In action there, he commanded the entire division-sized task force which broke into the Northern Golan.

 After the war, in June, 1970, he was promoted to command of the 252nd 'Sinai' Division.
 He retired from regular service in February, 1972, and then helped set up the 210th Division in the reserves.

 That unit played a major role in the battles on the Golan in the Yom Kippur War.
 Like all other Israeli reserve units, its mobilization was delayed by the lack of intelligence warning.
-Liner himself thought, early on, that the situation on the Southern Golan was irretrievable.
+Laner himself thought, early on, that the situation on the Southern Golan was irretrievable.
 Nevertheless, he stationed himself near the Arik Bridge, and fed units up as fast as they arrived, in no particular order.
-Units from Liner’s division played a major role in stabilizing the situation on the Southern Golan, and then evicting the Syrians from their gains.
+Units from Laner’s division played a major role in stabilizing the situation on the Southern Golan, and then evicting the Syrians from their gains.
 It went on to play a role in the subsequent attacks on the Syrians; they also stopped a major counterattack by Iraqi reinforcements.